1612226/AI_Lab1/README.md

 Control:

-- Prev: Previous animated step of A* search
+- Prev: Previous animated step
-- Start: Start the animation of A* search from start to goal
+- Start: Start the animation from start to goal
-- Next: Next animated step of A* search
+- Next: Next animated step
 - Create New: Create another animation
 - Radiobutton: ARA or A*

 ## What's next
 - Write an article about the writing of this code.
-- Test more.
+- ~Test more.~
 - ~Write a GUI to ARA~.
 - Add some sounds.